-All artworks speak the same language.
-A simple vocabulary of eight terms that can be expressed in infinite ways.
-We all understand the vocabulary of art subconciously, but learning the terms, and recognizing how they are applied enriches our experience of art, and allows for nuanced discussion of artworks and appreciation of the artist's passion and skill.
+All artwork speaks the same language through a vocabulary of eight terms expressed in infinite ways.
+We all understand the vocabulary of art subconciously, recognizing how it’s applied enriches our experience of art, and allows for nuanced discussion of artworks and appreciation of the artist's passion and skill.
 The vocabulary of art is known as the Formal Elements of Design, and is made up of line, shape, form, space, color, texture, motion, and time.

 A shape is formed when lines enclose a space.
 The edges of the shape are its contour, which can be geometric or organic, open or closed.
 Like lines, shapes can be expressive, sharp or soft, architecturally rigid or flowing.
 Simple shapes form a common vocabulary that stretches back millenia, often associated with specific attributes.
 Roman Architects believed the circle to be divinely perfect, and so used it when designing their temples.
 Trianges were imagined to point to the heavens.

 Form is the real or perceved dimensionality of a shape, expressing length, width, and depth.
 Spheres, cubes, pyramids are three-dimensional forms, and some of the fundamental building blocks for expression in art.
 Form can also describe the structure of a work of art.
 The composition of a painting or the chapters of a book.
 Form can be used to talk about the arrangement of formal elements that present the whole.

 Space is the area between and around objects.
 In art and design, the space is just as important as the forms it surrounds.
 Space can be two or three dimensional, and is often referred to as negative space.
 Space holds the objects it contains, providing context.
 Space is just as emotive as lines and shapes, and can create feelings of isolation, claustrofobia, or wide open possibility.